Sangohe/CV-Cardiac_Cycle_Generation/README.md

   <img width="256" src="img/gifs/output.gif">
 </p>

 The incremental addition of the layers allows the models to effectively learn coarse-level detail and later learn ever-finer detail, both on the generator and discriminator sides.
 This incremental nature allows the training to first discover large-scale structure of the image distribution and then shift attention to increasingly finer-scale detail, instead of having to learn all scales simultaneously.

+Additional to the new way of training, authors propose the following techniques:

+- **Minibatch Standard Deviation**: Mini-batch discrimination concatenates an extra feature map onto the discriminator that is made of the feature statistics across all images in a batch.
+This pushes the batch of generated samples to share similar features to the batch of real samples, otherwise the mini-batch feature layer will easily expose the generated samples as being fake.
+Progressively-Growing adds a simpler, constant feature map.
+This constant feature map is derived from the standard deviation of all features in a batch across spatial locations.
+This final constant map is similarly inserted towards the end of the discriminator.

+- **Equalized Learning Rate:** The idea behind equalized learning rate is to scale the weights at each layer with a constant such that the updated weight w’ is scaled to be w’ = w /c, where c is a constant at each layer.
+This is done during training to keep the weights in the network at a similar scale during training.
+This approach is unique because usually modern optimizers such as RMSProp and Adam use the standard deviation of the gradient to normalize it.
+This is problematic in the case where the weight is very large or small, in which case the standard deviation is an insufficient normalizer.

+- **Pixel Normalization:** Scales the inputs by the L2 norm